carbeck/ayerigrammar/README.md

 **WARNING**: This is work heavily in progress!
 Things may still be a little rough around the edges, especially the parts currently worked on:

-* Round of proofreading and editing after writing on clitics, for consistency.

-Postponed for the time being:
 * Phrase structures (source: `chapters/syntax.tex`)

 Table of Contents